-Mixed signals are one of the most seemingly complicated, yet completely uncomplicated aspects of relationsh*t territory that you will ever encounter.
+Mixed signals are one of the most seemingly complicated, yet completely uncomplicated aspects of toxic relationship territory that you will ever encounter.

 Mixed signals can happen in dating, romantic relationships, friendships, professional, and family relationships.
-The pain that they cause however, is only a prelude to the damage that subscribing to them inflicts.
+The pain that they cause, however, is only a prelude to the damage that trying to figure them out inflicts.

-- Romanticizing of f*cktards (because if you have low self esteem & nonexistent confidence, you’ll interpret the consistent mixed signals as mysterious/alluring, in a “please-validate-me-while-I-throw-away-my-dignity-trying-to-solve-your-contradictory-puzzle,” kind of way).
+- Romanticizing sh*tty people (because if you don’t love yourself, you’ll interpret the consistent mixed signals as mysterious/alluring, in a “please-validate-me-while-I-throw-away-my-dignity-trying-to-solve-your-contradictory-puzzle,” kind of way).

 - Delusion in the Land of Limbo.
 Stay in the circus long enough and you’ll no longer know what you can trust/rely on and what you can’t.
-With an emotional compass missing and a sense of reality in shambles, your fear of loneliness, rejection and abandonment will begin to mute your instinct (& sense of reality).
+With an emotional compass missing and a sense of reality in shambles, your fear of loneliness, rejection, and abandonment will begin to mute your instinct (and alter your sense of reality).

 And because there’s no solid foundation underneath your relational house, you’ll never want to leave the house for fear that it will all come crashing down if you take so much as one STEP toward the front door.

 - Self-blame.
 Because if you only base your value one someone else’s ability to recognize it, what else is there to do?

 It kills me to acknowledge the extent to which I let confusion from mixed signals (and the subsequent need to investigate/answer seek) waste my time.

 Looking back, the saddest part about it is that I devalued myself far greater than anyone’s mixed signals ever did.